 The transcription cycle is regulated by Cyclin-dependent kinases that phosphorylate the RNA polymerase II and general transcription factors.
-We analyze how in eukaryotic cells the transition from transcription initiation to productive elongation is mediated.
+We analyse how the transition from transcription initiation to productive elongation, polyadenylation and termination is mediated in eukaryotic cells.
 After transcription initiation, the RNA polymerase II (RNAPII) pauses approximately 50-150 nucleotides downstream of the transcription start site.
 Release from this block requires the positive transcription elongation factor P-TEFb, which is a heterodimer composed of the cyclin-dependent kinase Cdk9 and the regulatory subunit Cyclin T. Cdk9 mediates the transition from transcription initiation to productive elongation of pre-mRNA transcripts by phosphorylation of the C-terminal domain (CTD) of RNAPII.
-Two other cyclin-dependent kinases, Cdk12 and Cdk13, contribute to pre-mRNA processing and transcriptional splicing.
-We aim at analyzing the molecular and structural mechanisms that determine the activity and regulation of transcription-controlling kinases.
-The malfunction of transcriptional elongation leads to a variety of diseases as several forms of cancer, leukaemia, HIV infection and myocardial hypertrophy.
+Other cyclin-dependent kinases, Cdk7, CDK8, Cdk11, Cdk12 and Cdk13, contribute to transcriptional initiation, pre-mRNA processing and splicing regulation.
+We aim at analyzing the molecular and structural mechanisms that determine the activity and regulation of the transcription cycle controlling kinases.
+The malfunction of gene expression at a transcriptional level leads to a variety of diseases as multiple forms of cancer, leukaemia, HIV infection, and myocardial hypertrophy.